theleftcoast/swarm-simplex-bootstrap/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
 Those that are tagged with "first-timers-only" is suitable for those getting started in open-source software.

 ### Write Documentation
-<PROJECTNAME> could always use more documentation, whether as part of the official docs, in docstrings, or with blog posts, articles, Youtube videos, etc.
+swarm-simplex-bootstrap could always use more documentation, whether as part of the official docs, in docstrings, or with blog posts, articles, Youtube videos, etc.

-## Submit Feedback
+### Submit Feedback
-The best way to send feedback is to file an issue at <ISSUETRACKER>
+The best way to send feedback is to file an issue at [https://github.com/theleftcoast/swarm-simplex-bootstrap/issues](issue tracker page).

 If you are proposing a feature: